lightning/bolts/04-onion-routing.md

- - The shared secret `ss_k` is computed by first blinding the hop's public key `nodepk_k` with all previous blinding factors `{b_1, ..., b_{k-1}}` (if any), and second, executing ECDH with the blinded public key and the `sessionkey`.
+ - The shared secret `ss_k` is computed by first blinding the hop's public key `nodepk_k` with all previous blinding factors `{b_1, ..., b_{k-1}}` (if any), and second, executing ECDH with the blinded public key and the `sessionkey` to obtain a group element.
+The shared secret `ss_k` is then calculated as the `SHA256` hash of the ECDH output, serialized in the compressed format.
  - The blinding factor is the `SHA256` hash of the concatenation between the hop's public key `nodepk_k` and its shared secret `ss_k`.
 Before concatenation, the hop's public key is serialized in the compressed format.